adambard/learnxinyminutes-docs/c.html.markdown

 // will print "arr[0] is: 1" etc
 */

-// if referring to external variables outside function, must use extern keyword. int i = 0;
+// if referring to external variables outside function, you should use the extern keyword. int i = 0;
 void testFunc() {
   extern int i; //i here is now using external variable i